twak/streetz/README.md

 * Create a folder in root called `npz` your data.
 Number of files is limited by number colors.
 * Run `stats.py`.
 Runtime is about 2mins per graph.
 The output figure is created using `plt.show()`.
 * Edit `COLORS` in `utils.py` to adjust coloring
-* Edit the `metric_fns` array in `stats.py` at around line 229 to control which statistics are run.
+* Edit the `metric_fns` array in `stats.py` at around line `229` to control which statistics are run.
 The graphs function (transport ration, betweenness, & pagerank) are the slow ones.
-* Latex formatted table is written to `table.tex` in the npz folder.
+* Latex formatted table is written to `table.tex` in the root folder.
+* `SAMPLES` in `stats_graph.py` controls the number of shortest paths calculated for transport ratio and betweenness

 Implementation notes:
 * a segment is a maximum sequence of adjacent edges between vertices which have a valency != 2 (i.e., segments can bend 90 degrees, as long as they don't go through junctions).